nspeed-app/nspeed/README.md

 Binary distribution available here: [dl.nspeed.app](https://dl.nspeed.app) or in the [release section](https://github.com/nspeed-app/nspeed/releases)

-These binaries are for Windows, Linux and Darwin (MacOs).
-Download the one for your system and rename it to nspeed.
+Download the one for your system and eventually rename it to `nspeed`.
 On Unix systems make the file executable with: `chmod +x nspeed`

 Source code with be released before v1.0